EngineerBetter/engineerbetter-hugo/content/blog/pks.md

 **Solution: PKS makes it easy to manage many clusters**

-Kubernetes is not as safely multi-tenant as Cloud Foundry, and so best practice is currently to have one cluster per untrusted tenant.
+Unlike Cloud Foundry, Kubernetes isn't safely multi-tenant - and so best practice is currently to have one cluster per untrusted tenant.
 PKS brings the Kubernetes-as-a-Service experience that Amazon and Google offer to the enterprise.
-With a command-line tool operators can spin up new Kubernetes clusters effortlessly.
+With a command line tool operators can spin up new Kubernetes clusters effortlessly.

-Because all of these clusters are managed by PKS, keeping them upgraded and in-sync is significantly easier than manually-deployed clusters.
-Combine the PKS CLI with a Concourse pipeline, and you've got GitOps-driven, self-healing, auto-updating Kubernetes as-a-service inside the enterprise.
+Because all of these clusters are managed by PKS, keeping them upgraded and in sync is significantly easier than manually deployed clusters.
+Combine the PKS CLI with a Concourse pipeline, and you've got GitOps-driven, self-healing, auto-updating Kubernetes-as-a-service inside the enterprise.

 ### Developer locality

 **Solution: PKS can deploy Kubernetes to local private cloud**

-As spinning up new clusters is a breeze, there's no reason to _not_ have clusters for development teams.
-Because BOSH (and so PKS) can deploy on internal infrastructure like vSphere, developers can access clusters on the local internal network without having to reach out to the nearest AWS/GCP/Azure datacentre, lowering latency and increasing responsiveness.
+Because spinning up new clusters is a breeze, there's no reason _not_ to have clusters for development teams.
+Because BOSH (hence also PKS) can deploy on internal infrastructure like vSphere, developers can access clusters on the local internal network without having to reach out to the nearest AWS/GCP/Azure datacentre, lowering latency and increasing responsiveness.

 ### Day-two operations